-The 2022 California Arrearage Payment Program, or 2022 CAPP, is a state program to help pay eligible residential customers’ past due energy utility bills that increased during the COVID-19 pandemic.
+The 2022 California Arrearage Payment Program, or 2022 CAPP, was a state program to help pay eligible residential customers’ past due energy utility bills that increased during the COVID-19 pandemic.

-Energy utilities that apply for and receive 2022 CAPP funds are responsible for distributing 2022 CAPP benefits to eligible residential utility customers.
+Energy utilities that applied for and received 2022 CAPP funds were responsible for distributing 2022 CAPP benefits to eligible residential utility customers.

-Residential customers that qualify for a 2022 CAPP benefit will automatically receive a credit on their energy utility bill.
+Residential customers who qualified for a 2022 CAPP benefit automatically received a credit on their energy utility bill.

-The bill credit will be labeled one of the following:
+The bill credit was labeled one of the following:

 If you have questions about your 2022 CAPP benefit or your eligibility status, please contact your energy utility's customer service department.

-Under 2022 CAPP, your energy utility company is required to offer payment plans to customers with a remaining balance after a 2022 CAPP bill credit has been applied to their account.
+Under 2022 CAPP, your energy utility company was required to offer payment plans to customers with a remaining balance after a 2022 CAPP bill credit was applied to their account.

-2022 CAPP provides a number of consumer protections for residential customers that are eligible for a benefit.
+2022 CAPP provided a number of consumer protections for residential customers who were eligible for a benefit.

 Click here for more information about the 2022 California Arrearage Payment Program